hemarakshana/grocery_checklist/README.md

 - **HTML/CSS/JavaScript**: For the user interface.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the HR License.
 See the `LICENSE` file for more details.